NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Opponent falls slower
   - Opponent cannot sub until they hit the ground or are hit
   - Resets combo counter
-- S6B stays in front; SB goes behind
+- RB starts up three frames later

 ### Chouji

 ![Chouji](/assets/images/changelog/choji.png)

-- Overall: When large, Chouji has guard frames and is grabbable
-- Faster run
-- 2A chips increase Chouji's strength.
-He requires 8 chips to get to his maximum strength which is 1.5x.
-He also loses chip gains for certain moves which are:
-  - 1: GRKnJ
-  - 2: 6A, Act4A, RA, JA
-  - 4: 5X, 2X, 4X
 - Health: 225 to 240
 - Guard: 1800 to 1920
+- When large, Chouji has guard frames and is grabbable
-- 5A
+- Faster run
-  - Has one (TODO two?) more frame hitbox duration
-  - Cannot be cancelled
-  - Super armor ends frame 30 (from 55)
-  - Damage increased from 25 to 30
-  - Throw trajectory changed
 - 5B
   - Has slightly more stun on hit and block
   - Transition to 5B(A) is one frame faster